salvo-rs/website/content/en/book/quick-start/handle_error.md

 }
 ```

-For custom error types, you can output different error pages according to your needs, which completely depends on your needs.
+For custom error types, you can output different error pages according to your needs.

 ```rust
 use salvo::anyhow;